United States Army Signal Corps: Early history

+Until 1863, Myer relied mostly on detailed personnel.
+Then, on 3 March 1863, the USASC was authorized as a separate branch of the Army by an Act of Congress (Public Law No. 58 Article VIII, Section 17 and 18).

-Myer's Civil War innovations included an unsuccessful balloon experiment at First Bull Run, and, in response to McClellan's desire for a Signal Corps field telegraph train, an electric telegraph in the form of the Beardslee magnetoelectric telegraph machine.
-Even in the Civil War, the wigwag system, restricted to line-of-sight communications, was waning in the face of the electric telegraph.
+Myer's Civil War innovations included an unsuccessful balloon experiment at First Bull Run and, in response to McClellan's desire for a Signal Corps field telegraph train, an electric telegraph in the form of the Beardslee telegraph machine.
+During the Civil War, Wigwag began to be replaced with electric telegraph, bypassing line-of-sight restrictions.

-Initially, Myer used his office downtown in Washington, D.C. to house the Signal Corps School.
-When it was found to need additional space, he sought out other locations.
-First came Fort Greble, one of the Defenses of Washington during the Civil War, and when that proved inadequate, Myer chose Fort Whipple, on Arlington Heights overlooking the national capital.
-The school remained there for over 20 years and ultimately was renamed Fort Myer.
+Myer used his office in downtown Washington, D.C. to temporarily house the Signal Corps School.
+The location was later moved to Fort Greble, one of the Defenses of Washington during the Civil War, and then again moved to Fort Whipple, where the school remained for over 20 years and was ultimately renamed Fort Myer.